judasgutenberg/WebClipboard/readme.txt

 The clipboard also supports file uploads in addition to simple text and preserves the filename of the uploaded file.

-Currently the passwords are stored in plaintext (bad!) but I will eventually fix this.
+Currently the passwords are stored in plaintext (bad!) but I will eventually fix this when I add some user management.

 None of this code has pretenses of being any more than it is.
 It's very straightforward and imperative.
 Note: like all applications that store user data, this system uses cookies.